FriendlyCaptcha/friendly-captcha-examples/nextjs/README.md

 ### Supporting very old browsers

-If you want to support very old browsers (>4 years old, such as Internet Explorer 11), you should import the compat version of the library.
+If you want to support very outdated browsers (>4 years old, such as Internet Explorer 11), you should import the compat version of the library.
 Change the import from `friendly-challenge` to `friendly-challenge/compat`.